VeerViswajit/Identification-of-key-sentences/Centrality methods/README.md

 ### Best Use Case:
 This methodology is ideal for situations where we don't need to train a model with a curated dataset to perform well for a particular use case.

+###Enhanced Graph Weighting Using BERT( code in semantic_graph_textrank.py )
+In this implementation, we improved the graph weight assignment algorithm by leveraging contextual embeddings from BERT.
+Instead of assigning edge weights based solely on the number of co-occurrences between word pairs, we use the cosine similarity between BERT-generated embeddings to capture the semantic relationship between words.
+This allows for a more nuanced and meaningful representation of the connections between words in the co-occurrence graph.
+Although we primarily focused on TextRank for keyphrase extraction, this approach enhances the graph formation process, providing a more context-aware framework for extracting key phrases.